mgaringoDev/mlaics/_posts/classes/coursera/DeepLearningSpecialization/2020-06-05-NeuralNetDeepLearning-03.md

   ```

 - We need small values because in sigmoid (or tanh), for example, if the weight is __too large you are more likely to end up even at the very start of training with very large values of Z__.
 Which __causes your tanh or your sigmoid activation function to be saturated__, thus __slowing down learning__.
 If you don't have any sigmoid or tanh activation functions throughout your neural network, this is less of an issue.
+  - These large values will cause the inputs of the tanh activation function to also be very large, which causes the gradients to be close to zero.
+Which leads to slow small updates and creates a slower algorithm.

 - Constant 0.01 is alright for 1 hidden layer networks, but if the NN is deep this number can be changed but it will always be a small number.